-This document outlines the core curriculum of the PFET Program in Trauma Surgery.
-Currently, the program is available to fellows who have completed the Surgical Education & Training (SET) Program in General Surgery only.
-It is anticipated that approval will be sought for inclusion of Orthopaedic and Vascular fellows in due course.
+These document outlines the core curriculum of the PFET Program in Trauma Surgery.
+Currently, the program is available to fellows who have completed the Surgical Education & Training (SET) Program in General Surgery, Orthopaedic Surgery and Vascular Surgery.

 The curriculum requirements outlined below are therefore applicable to surgeons who have completed General, Orthopaedic, or Vascular surgical training.
 It is intended that the PFET Program in Trauma Surgery will build on the trauma component of the Surgical Education and Training (SET) program of each of these specialties.